writing & editing

 A musical presented by Pasadena Playhouse.
 Directed by Bill Castellino.
 Seton wrote lyrics and melody for the show’s opening number.
 Commission.

-Blue Corridor was produced initially at Los Angeles Playwright’s Arena
+Produced originally at Los Angeles Playwright’s Arena

 by Jon Lawrence Rivera in 1993.
 Mimi: writer, lyricist and composer.
 The concept was by Mark Bringleson, who created and directed the show, putting together materials from the body of Mimi’s work as a writer and composer.
 Mimi won a Best Music Award from Drama-Logue (shared with Andrew Lloyd Weber!)
 A second version of the show was produced by Jon Rivera and Ron Sossi at The Odyssey Theatre in Los Angeles, later that year.